fhill2/nvim.xplr/README.md

 requiring `nvim-xplr` in xplr `init.lua`returns the msgpack client object.

-You can then use the msgpack client within your xplr lua functions to trigger and send data to functions in nvim like this:
+You can then use the msgpack client within your xplr lua functions in `xplr/init.lua` to trigger and send data to functions in nvim like this:

 ```lua